-An undisputed book in understanding Turbulence has been the fluid dynamics book on “Turbulent Flows” by Stephen B. Pope.
-An alternative book for readers who would prefer slightly different notations is the book “Turbulence: An Introduction for Scientists and Engineers” by P. Davidson.
-Both these books are a treat to read for engineers, scientists, mathematicians and hobbyists alike.
+An undisputed book on the understanding of turbulence is the book on “Turbulent Flows” by Stephen B. Pope.
+An alternative for readers who would prefer slightly different notations is “Turbulence: An Introduction for Scientists and Engineers” by P. Davidson.
+Both these books are excellent for the use of engineers, scientists, mathematicians, and hobbyists alike.

 Thermodynamics forms the basis of all mechanics.
-All mechanics are based upon the foundation of the laws of thermodynamics.
-As a beginner, it is confusing to see how the two are related.
+As a beginner, it can be confusing to understand how the two are related.
 However, one needs to understand that mechanics deal with the motion of bodies and all objects are made of smaller particles that are governed by the laws of thermodynamics.

 It would not be wrong to say that mechanics is a derivative of thermodynamics.
-Some important reference to get started with thermodynamics are
+Some important references to get started with thermodynamics are:

 - Thermodynamics, Schaum’s Outline Series by M. M. Abbott and H. A. van Ness